DrSoulain/PREVIS/README.md

 ## What can PREVIS do for you?

 PREVIS is developed and thought to be used in interactive session, so we recommend to use it into an ipython session.
+A detailed descriptions of previs functions and outputs can be found in the [api_reference.md](doc/api_reference.md) document.

 An example script [example.py](example.py) is included to test the possibilities offered by PREVIS.
 The example includes a single target research using `previs.search`, a visualisation solution for the VLTI (`previs.plot_VLTI`) and CHARA (`previs.plot_CHARA`).